carbon-design-system/sveld/README.md

 ## API Reference

+A JSDoc block documents the declaration below it.
+Blank lines and ordinary comments may sit between the two, such as a `// biome-ignore ...` or `/* istanbul ignore next */` line.

 ### `reactive`

 The `reactive` field in generated JSON is a heuristic.
 It does not fully answer whether a parent can use `bind:prop` in Svelte.